AlexCuadron/OpenHands/evaluation/benchmarks/polyglot_benchmark/README.md

 You can try the following solutions:

+1. Build a local Docker image as described above.

-1. Run with `NO_DOCKER=true` to use the local runtime instead:
+2. Run with `NO_DOCKER=true` to use the local runtime instead:
    ```bash
    NO_DOCKER=true ./evaluation/benchmarks/polyglot_benchmark/scripts/run_infer.sh eval_gpt4_1106_preview HEAD CodeActAgent 1 1
    ```

-2. Make sure Docker is installed and running:
+3. Make sure Docker is installed and running:
    ```bash
    docker --version
    docker ps
    ```

-3. Check if you have permission to use Docker:
+4. Check if you have permission to use Docker:
    ```bash
    sudo usermod -aG docker $USER
    # Then log out and log back in